-The design of agricultural climate change policies and programs must be informed by the best available science and should be adaptable over time to integrate improved science.
+The design of agricultural climate policy must be informed by the best available science and should be adaptable over time to integrate improved science.

 Only quantifiable and verifiable programs and activities that deliver net reductions of atmospheric GHG concentrations should be rewarded.

 Accelerating innovation is critical to delivering substantial net reductions in atmospheric GHG concentrations.
 Many innovators are early actors and the results delivered by their actions should be recognized.

 Only net reductions of atmospheric GHG concentrations beyond business as usual should be rewarded.